12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 By Mike Still – Live Travel Teach

-One of the most popular places for tourists to visit is DMZ, aka Demilitarized Zone.
+One of the most popular places for tourists to visit is the DMZ, aka the Demilitarized Zone.
 This is the only place where you can get a chance to glimpse North Korean guards who are perpetually staring down their South Korean and American counterparts.

 You can even take a tour of Panmunjom, the blue negotiation buildings that are exactly on the border, half in each country.

-In contrast to the always looming threat of the North Korean arsenal, which has between 800 and 20,000 artillery within range of Seoul, the country has almost no crime or violence.
+In contrast to the always looming threat of the North Korean arsenal, which has between 800 and 20,000 artillery pieces within range of Seoul, the country has almost no crime or violence.
 In fact, it might be the safest destination you can visit.

 You’ll find some of the amazing hikes in South Korea with a number of national parks just a short drive from Seoul.
-Don’t forget to check out one of the unique festivals, beautiful royal palaces, and stunning Buddhist temples too.
+Don’t forget to check out one of the unique festivals, beautiful royal palaces, and stunning Buddhist temples, too.

 Qatar